learn-co-curriculum/dsc-statistical-modeling/README.md

 ### Model Validation

->**Model validation is a process of controlling over-fitting and allow a higher degree of generalizability.**
+>**Model validation is a process of controlling overfitting and allows a higher degree of generalizability.**

 Here is how we perform validation, in its simplest form:

-* Split the data into two parts with a 70/30 , 80/20 or s similar split
+* Split the data into two parts with a 70/30, 80/20 or s similar split

 * Use the larger part for training so the model learns from it.
 This set of data is normally called the **training Data**